kendrickwebster/react-tictactoe/README.md

  5. When someone wins, highlight the three squares that caused the win.
  6. When no one wins, display a message about the result being a draw.

-The finished version of the app was deployed to [https://kendrickwebster.github.io/react-tictactoe/](https://kendrickwebster.github.io/react-tictactoe/) using [gh-pages](https://www.npmjs.com/package/gh-pages)
+The finished version of the app was deployed to [https://kendrickwebster.github.io/react-tictactoe/](https://kendrickwebster.github.io/react-tictactoe/) using [gh-pages](https://www.npmjs.com/package/gh-pages) by following [these instructions](https://create-react-app.dev/docs/deployment/#github-pages).

 Per the tutorial's "Setup Option 2" instructions, Create React App was used.
 A copy of the default README.md that it creates appears below: